Dzsyang/JIHelper/README.md

-# CanvasHelper
+# Canvas Helper
-CanvasHelper is an app to show the Canvas assignments on the desktop.
+Canvas Helper is an app to show the Canvas assignments on the desktop.
+## Preview
+## How to use
+## Works Cited
+## Contact
+Email: linzixiang@sjtu.edu.cn